mariannazhang/PowerPoint-auto-coding/readme.md

 2. Open PowerPoint.
 Add the Developer menu to your ribbon: Home > Options > Customize Ribbon > Scroll down and check "Developer".
 Under Developer menu, click "Macro Security" to make sure macros are enabled.
 3. If you are using the `measures_buttonName` series of macros, set object names in PowerPoint via Selection Pane: Home > Editing > Select > Selection Pane.
 Double click an object in the Selection Pane to edit its name.
 4. Link your objects to whatever macros you want to use.
 Insert > Action > Run a macro > select your macro.
 There's no easy to way to see at a glance if your macro is linked, besides trying to reinsert macro link, so be careful about this!
 5. Add/check titles on all slides where you're collecting responses.
 View > Outline View to check the titles of all your slides.
-If your slide lacks a title, double click it in Outline View to add a title (ok drag the resulting textbox somewhere off-screen, but the textbox must be present).
+If your slide lacks a title, double click it in Outline View to add a title (ok to drag the resulting Title textbox somewhere off-screen, but a Title textbox *must* be present).
 6. Now open VBA (Developer menu > Visual Basic).
 Click Tools at the top > References > make sure Microsoft Scripting Runtime is checked.
 (Dictionaries are not native to VBA, so this makes sure VBA can reference its home environment, Microsoft Scripting Runtime.)
 7. Go over to the left-hand Project Explorer sidebar.
 (If you don't see it, Ctrl + R, or View > Project Explorer).
 Click "Module 1" to bring up the main code.
 Optional: customize any code as desired.
 8. In the left-hand Project Manager sidebar, click `UserForm` to customize the userform associated with setup.
 Note that you can edit the appearance of the form if you right click and View Object, and edit the code behind the form if you right-click and View Code.
 9. If you are on a Mac, edit the filepath in the `SaveToExcel` macro to Mac filepath syntax.

 # Running participants
-- Make sure `data`, the Excel data sheet, is closed so PowerPoint can edit it.
+- Make sure `data.xlsx`, the Excel data sheet, is closed so PowerPoint can edit it.
 - When using macros that don't auto-advance slides, note that clicking multiple macros on a single slide will record the last click as the response.
 - If you use 2 monitors, pop-ups will appear on whichever window you click the button.
 So if you click on the non-shared screen, pop-up will appear on non-shared screen.
-- You may run multiple participants in the same PowerPoint session, since the code will autoreset RESPONSES when setting up.
+- You may run multiple participants in the same PowerPoint session, since the code will autoreset the `data` dictionary when setting up.

 # Editing the VBA code
 Open VBA in PowerPoint by going to Developer > Visual Basic.

 Tips for editing:
-- Remember to always declare your variables ("Dim", "Public", or "Private") before you initialize them.
+- Remember to always declare your variables ("`Dim`", "`Public`", or "`Private`") before you initialize them.
 - VBA does not automatically wrap your code.
-Add " _ " (space _ space) at the end of a line to continue code on the next line.
-Or write your code in a code editor like Atom (File > Settings > Packages > install language-vba for VBA syntax highlighting)
+Add ` _ ` (space _ space) at the end of a line to continue code on the next line.
+Or write your code in a code editor like Atom (File > Settings > Packages > install `language-vba` for VBA syntax highlighting)
-- Comment your code! ' begins a comment.
+- Comment your code! `'` begins a comment.
 - Note: if you rename a macro, you'll need to relink the buttons that used to reference that macro to that macro.
 - In PowerPoint, you can find/edit names of objects in Home > Select > Selection Pane, and names of slides in View > Outline View.